ekhadley/subliminal/README.md

 - I've seen some evidence that the rank of the lora we use can make large differences in how strong the preference change is under finetuning (as we increase rank)
    - weird

+- I did the 'compare mean activations/sae feats' with/without the system prompt for a number dataset
+   - The mean differences dont appear interpretable in feature space or logits.

 ## things worth doing:
 - train a steering vector for the residual stream directly then project it into feature space